Sign Up for a Free Account

 Overview

-Atrial myxoma, the most common intracardiac tumor in adults, may cause cardiac dysfunction embolic stroke and systemic manifestations that mimic infective, immunologic, and malignant diseases.
-Several cutaneous syndromes associated may facilitate timely recognition.
-Its protean clinical manifestations make the clinical diagnosis difficult.
-Approximately 60% of all tumors are found by echocardiogram.
+Atrial myxoma, the most common intracardiac tumor in adults, may cause cardiac dysfunction, embolic stroke, and systemic manifestations that mimic infective, immunologic, and malignant diseases.
+Several associated cutaneous syndromes may facilitate timely recognition.
+Its various clinical manifestations make clinical diagnosis difficult.
+Approximately 60% of all tumors are diagnosed by echocardiogram.
 The definitive treatment is surgical excision.
 Potentially life-threatening, atrial myxomas require prompt diagnosis and urgent treatment.

 Key points